 AI Horse Racing Tips

-How to Use an Artificial Neural Network to Predict the Winner of a Horse Race
+How to Use an AI to Predict the Winner of a Horse Race

 Multi Layer Neural Network